This is one of those recipes that makes your Sunday special 🙂

 Probably we will never get a real answer to this question, but what really matters is that this recipe is very good 🙂

 It’s a very long recipe to make, something that we can prepare only on Sunday usually, when we have all the time 🙂 indeed, it has to cook many hours at very low heat: some people, the more traditional, will cook it also for 8-10 hours long (someone cook it 4 hours already on Saturday evening and then other 4 hours on Sunday morning)!
-But nowadays more and more people tend to make it a bit faster (also because there are more tender beefs available nowadays), someone say that 3-4 hours are enough.
+But nowadays less and less people do it for so long (also because there are more tender beefs available nowadays).
 I think it depends on how many onions you use, how much meat and which cuts, and how tender is the meat.
 But to melt well the onions I think that 4-5 hours are needed.
-We must obtain a creamy brownish sauce, and I noticed that only after about 4-5 hours the sauce starts to get the perfect color, texture and consistence.
+We must obtain a creamy brownish sauce, and I noticed that only after about 4-5 hours the sauce starts to get the perfect color and texture.
 I suggest to start on early morning 🙂 or the evening before, as I wrote above.

 The ingredients are not too many, but there are some details to take care, as always 🙂

 Which meat?
 Beef.
-Or veal. (probably in the past also old cows were used, as in many of these long time cooking traditional recipes).
-But someone add also some pork meat, like the chops.
+Or veal. (probably in the past also old cows and oxen were used, as in many of these long time cooking traditional recipes).
+But someone add also some pork meat, like the chops or the thigh.

 Which cuts?
 The best choices are the muscles of the back legs with their gristle, the beef round and the rump.
 But someone use also the brisket.
-But also the cheek can be perfect.
+But also the cheek can be perfect, or the neck.
 Then someone prefer to cut the meat in medium size cubes and cook them until they fall apart inside the sauce, someone cut them instead in bigger pieces and serve them after the pasta, and someone else cook a whole piece of meat and take it out from the cocotte/pot after 3-4 hours, to serve it sliced after the pasta, as a second course.